 };

-For a ParamDecl only its type needs to be resolved.
-If the resolution fails or the type is void an error is reported.
+resolved.
+If the resolution fails or the type is

 std::unique_ptr<ResolvedParamDecl>

-Sema::resolveParamDecl(const ParamDecl &param) {
+Sema::resolveParamDecl(const ParamDecl ¶m) {

 std::optional<Type> type = resolveType(param.type);